-Should we choose to implement the long-term incentive plan, a restricted unit will be a common unit subject to forfeiture prior to the vesting of the award.
+A restricted unit will be a common unit subject to forfeiture prior to the vesting of the award.
 A phantom unit will be a notional unit that entitles the grantee to receive a common unit upon the vesting of the phantom unit or, in the discretion of the compensation committee, cash equivalent to the value of a common unit.
 The compensation committee may determine to make grants under the plan of restricted units and phantom units to employees, consultants and directors containing such terms as the compensation committee shall determine.
 The compensation committee will determine the period over which restricted units and phantom units granted to employees, consultants and directors will vest.
 The committee may base its determination upon the achievement of specified financial objectives.
 In addition, the restricted units and phantom units will vest upon a change of control of Cheniere Energy Partners, L.P., our general partner or Cheniere, unless provided otherwise by the compensation committee.